Creative Maternity Photo Ideas to Celebrate Every Kind of Motherhood

 1. Timing: Advise your clients to schedule their maternity shoot between 28-32 weeks of pregnancy, when the bump is nicely rounded but the mother is generally still comfortable enough to move and pose easily.

-2. Clothing: Suggest form-fitting outfits that highlight the bump, as well as some outfits that make the mother feel comfortable and confident.
-Consider suggesting light, flowy fabrics that move well in the wind, or clothing in neutral colors that can be easily paired with different accessories.
+2. Clothing: Unless you offer a client closet, suggest including some form-fitting items that highlight the bump, and clothes that make the mother feel comfortable and confident.
+Light, flowing fabrics that move well in the wind and clothing in neutral colors that can be easily paired with different accessories work well for many locations and editing styles.

 3. Accessories: Speaking of accessories, recommend your clients bring some items to accessorize and personalize their shoot.
 This could be anything from a cute pair of booties for the baby to a special necklace or scarf that has sentimental value, or even an item that once belonged to their own mother or caregiver.